tobimori/kirby-paparazzi/README.md

 ### Using the PHPs built-in server

-**The built-in PHP server is not capable of accepting more than 1 request at once.**
+**The built-in PHP server is by default not capable of accepting more than 1 request at once.**
 If you're loading assets or images from your server, the request will time out as Puppeteer will never go into idle state.
-You'll have to use a proper webserver like Apache or Nginx in development for this to work.
-I recommend [Laravel Valet](https://laravel.com/docs/10.x/valet).
+You'll have to use a proper webserver like Apache or Nginx in development for this, or set the `PHP_CLI_SERVER_WORKERS` environment variable to something bigger than 1.

 ## Roadmap